mjdanielson/University-of-Oregon/Labs/Mapbox-Quick-Start/Mapbox-Quick-Start-Guide.md

 Next, add ```<pre id='info'></pre> ``` just after your map divider.

-Next, let's add our funciton.
+Next, let's add our function.
 The first argument of the listener function is an event object — it contains useful information about the event that happened.
 For example, mapmouse event object (e in the example below) has latlng property which is a location at which the movement occurred.

 ```
 map.on('mousemove', function (e) {